carbon-language/carbon-lang/proposals/p107_decision.md

 -   **Decision:** Yes, for the API files in libraries.
-Specifically, the library name should still be written in the source, but it should be checked to match--after some platform-specific translation--against the path.
+Specifically, the library name should still be written in the source, but it should be checked to match -- after some platform-specific translation -- against the path.
 -   **Note:** Sufficient restrictions to result in a portable and simple translation on different filesystems should be imposed, but the Core team was happy for these restrictions to be developed as part of implementation